 If you’re resigning from your job in the near future, you’ll also want to consider rolling your previous 401(k) assets into an IRA, among other options.

 Schedule Interviews Wisely

-You should also avoid scheduling phone interviews while you are at work – it is very easy to hear everything that goes on in a cubicle!
+You should also avoid scheduling phone interviews while you are at work – it is very easy to hear everything going on in a cubicle.
 If you need to, duck out to your car or go to a public place with a quiet atmosphere, such as a Starbucks or Panera Bread.

 Dress Appropriately for Interviews – and Work

 When you start interviewing, it is usually common to wear a suit and tie.
 However, many companies allow their workers to dress business casual.

 If this is your case, don’t wear a suit and tie to work.
 At least don’t wear a jacket and tie.
 Bring them with you and stash them in the car.

 Duck into a gas station or fast food restaurant on the way to your interview to arrange your tie.
 Or, you can tie your tie in the car using the review mirror, but it’s more difficult than it looks.

 I know it seems like I recommend doing a lot of sneaking around, but that is not my intention.

 You aren’t doing anything wrong by looking for another job – you have to take responsibility for your career because no one else will.